microsoft/rDSN/README.md

 ### <a name="cando"> What I can do with rDSN? </a>

+ * turn legacy local component (e.g., a local storage, or micro service) into highly available and highly reliable service with provided distributed frameworks
- * an enhanced event-driven RPC library such as libevent, Thrift, and GRPC
+ * develop services with an enhanced event-driven RPC library such as libevent, Thrift, and GRPC
- * a production Paxos framework to quickly turn a local component (e.g., rocksdb) into a online service with replication, partition, failure recovery, and reconfiguration supports
+    * a production Paxos framework to quickly turn a single node service into an online service with replication, partition, failure recovery, and reconfiguration supports
- * a scale-out and fail-over framework for stateless services such as Memcached
+    * a scale-out and fail-over framework for stateless services
+    * built-in tools for testing, debuging, monitoring, and operation
+ * build new fraemworks with strong tooling support, benefiting the service applications immediately
+ * build new tools with dedicated Tool API, benefiting the services and frameworks transparently
  * more as you can imagine.

 ### <a name="novel"> How does rDSN build robustness? </a>